AbdullahMalik17/Learning-TypeScript/step9-Objects-oriented-programming/Object-Oriented-Programming.md

 Class has a property to define the key value pair.
 To use the class we write a keyword new.
 We use the memder of method by using .name of member .
 Class is used as data type.
 To put the value optional we use ! sign before: in the class.
-To perform any work we make a metod is called function in the Example
+To perform any work we make a method is called function in the Example
 ### Public keyword
 It is used to public the attribute .
 To use it , we can change the value.
+### Private
+It is used to private the attribute.
+We cann't change the value in it.
 ### New
 New Keyword prform three task as follows:-
 - It makes a empty object.